 If you have residency questions, please direct them to the appropriate state Residence Classification office.

-Applicants from outside the WWAMI region who come from either economically or educationally disadvantaged backgrounds and/or who have demonstrated a significant commitment to serving underserved populations will be considered.
+Applicants from outside the WWAMI region who have ties to WWAMI AND come from either economically or educationally disadvantaged backgrounds and/or who have demonstrated a significant commitment to serving underserved populations will be considered.
 The UWSOM does not accept applications from students who request to transfer from other medical schools unless the students are residents of Wyoming, Alaska, Montana or Idaho (WAMI), and there is a funded position open in the respective state's contract due to student attrition.
 Please see our Transfer and Advance Standing section for more information.

 Regarding your academics, the Admissions Committee is primarily concerned with whether you have demonstrated the ability to succeed in our curriculum and pass licensure exams.
 Your application will be reviewed holistically and with consideration for your individual circumstances (for example, an upward trajectory and working while in school are considered with respect to grades).
 Please see our “Red & Green chart” to see the MCAT and GPA statistics (considered together) of the previous year’s applicants.
 Please keep in mind that your academic record is one part of your application, and our committee will also be considering much more than metrics when making their decision.